-Topic: GRI 304 Biodiversity 103-1: Explanation of the material topic and its Boundary IBM has not identified biodiversity as a corporate-wide significant environmental aspect since the company'soperational activities, products and services do not have a significant impact on biodiversity.
-IBM's corporate policy on environmental affairs, first formalized in 1971, is supported by the company's global environmental management system (EMS), which is the key element of the company's efforts to achieve results consistent with environmental leadership and ensures the company is vigilant in protecting the environment across all of its operations worldwide.
-IBM's worldwide EMS helps identify and effectively manage the potential environmental impact of IBM's operations.
-In 1997, IBM became the first major multinational company to earn a single global registration to the International Organization for Standardization (ISO) 14001 environmental management systems (EMS) standard.
-We have sustained this ISO 14001 certification for 20 years, and in 2017, we completed an update to our global EMS to successfully transition our certification to the 2015 edition of the standard.
-IBM's global EMS also conforms to the ISO 50001 standard on energy management systems.
-We achieved a corporate-level registration to the ISO 50001 standard in 2012.
-While biodiversity has not been identified as a corporate-wide significant environmental aspect, we do have five IBM sites in the United States which currently have their wildlife habitat management and conservation education program certified by the WHC: Armonk, New York (IBM's Corporate Headquarters); Boulder, Colorado; Research Triangle Park, North Carolina; San Jose, California (IBM's Almaden Research Center).
-103-2: The management approach and its components See above, IBM has not identified biodiversity as a corporate-wide significant environmental aspect since the company'soperational activities, products and services do not have a significant impact on biodiversity.
-103-3: Evaluation of the management approach See above, IBM has not identified biodiversity as a corporate-wide significant environmental aspect since the company'soperational activities, products and services do not have a significant impact on biodiversity.
+Topic: GRI 304 Biodiversity 103-1: Explanation of the material topic and its Boundary IBM has not identified biodiversity as a corporate-wide significant environmental aspect since the company's operational activities, products and services do not have a significant impact on biodiversity.
+IBM's corporate policy on environmental affairs, first formalized in 1971, is supported by the company's operational activities, products and services do not have a significant impact of IBM sovidwer site.
+IBM's corporate policy on environmental affairs, first formalized in 1971, is supported by the company's operations.
+In 1997, IBM became the first major multinational company to equations workwide LBM's workwide L 103-2: The management approach and its components See above, IBM has not identified biodiversity as a corporate-wide significant environmental aspect since the company's operational activities, products and services do not have a significant impact on biodiversity.
+103-3: Evaluation of the management approach See above, IBM has not identified biodiversity as a corporate-wide significant environmental aspect since the company's operational activities, products and services do not have a significant impact on biodiversity.

 IBM has not identified biodiversity as a corporate-wide significant environmental aspect since the company's operational activities, products and services do not have a significant impact on biodiversity.
 IBM's facilities and operations are not located in or near areas of high biodiversity value.
-While biodiversity has not been identified as a corporate-wide significant environmental aspect, we do have five IBM sites in the United States which currently have their wildlife habitat management and conservation education program certified by the WHC:
+While biodiversity has not been identified as a corporate-wide significant environmental aspect, we do have four IBM sites in the United States which currently have their wildlife habitat management and conservation education program certified by the Wildlife Habitat Council: